makyo/writing/work/claw17/disappearance/index.md

 Aurora gives a short bark of a laugh at that, then lays her ears back again apologetically.
 "Sorry.
 You mean not at all?"

 "Well, sure, I mean.
-I shook hands with Adam and Stefan, whatever.
+I shook paws with Adam and Stefan, whatever.
 I've *touched*, yeah, but just nothing like this"

 At that her expression softens and she nods.
 "Been a while, huh?"